MARVIS: Modality Adaptive Reasoning over VISualizations: The MARVIS System

+\textbf{VLM backend selection.} The choice of VLM architecture is critical: many older architectures either cannot localize what they ``see'' effectively, or cannot ``see'' clearly enough to take advantage of visualizations.
+We select the 3B parameter Qwen 2.5 VL model~\citep{bai2025qwen25vltechnicalreport} for three reasons: \begin{enumerate} \item It uses 14$\times$14 patches with sliding window attention, emphasizing local patch interaction---important for distance-based visualizations where proximity matters. \item It processes images of arbitrary aspect ratios without distortion, enabling effective multi-visualization layouts. \item The Qwen 2.5 VL series has been specifically trained on long-context and scientific imagery. \end{enumerate}

-\textbf{Challenges: classname extraction.} In order to avoid the common failure mode with FMs in which answers are correct but not detected by the parser, we introduce consistent color schemes and consistent naming across the legends for all visualizations, ensuring clear visual separation for VLM interpretation.
-The parser is made aware of both the class names and the color names, and is given a mapping between them.
-Classnames in legends are limited to the classes which actually appear in that visualization, in order to control the size of the legend for large datasets.
+\textbf{Response parsing.} To avoid the common failure mode in which predictions are correct but not detected by the parser, we enforce consistent color schemes and naming across all visualization legends, ensuring clear visual separation for VLM interpretation.
+The parser is made aware of both the class names and their assigned colors, and is given an explicit mapping between them.
+Class names in legends are limited to the classes that actually appear in each visualization, controlling legend size for datasets with many classes.
+Using this simple modification, we are able to scale MARVIS to a surprising degree; on FishNet, a realistic fine-grained image classification task with 463 classes, MARVIS achieves accuracy only slightly worse than the best specialist.